 6. Go Mobile!

 Believe me when I say that people LOVE photos and videos.
 We’re all visual beings and with that, posting photos help other truly comprehend what you’re trying to convey.
-So if you’ve set up your Facebook and Twitter accounts to share out high quality blog post content throughout the week, that leave you free to interject your voice whenever you get a free moment.
+So if you’ve set up your Facebook and Twitter accounts to share out high-quality blog post content throughout the week, that leaves you free to interject your voice whenever you get a free moment.
 All major social networks that you should care about have very decent mobile applications.
 On your phone, you should definitely have installed Facebook, Twitter, and LinkedIn.
 If you’re using them, download and install Pinterest and Google+ as well.
 At a coffee shop working on your holiday card?
 Share a photo of your latte!
 Marching in a local benefit walk?
 Send photos of you and your colleagues.
 Let people know that you have a life outside of selling houses and reach them with content that they want to read.